ansys/pymapdl/doc/source/examples/extended_examples/executable/executable.rst

 Simulation configuration
 ========================

-Let's start from a given script called :download:`rotor.py <rotor.py>` which calculates the first natural frequency of a simplied rotor with a given number of blades and a specific material configuration.
+Using the following script called :download:`rotor.py <rotor.py>` which calculates the first natural frequency of a simplied rotor with a given number of blades and a specific material configuration, a command line interface is implemented.

 .. literalinclude:: rotor.py